debjones513/Igneous/TFTP Server v2.0/tftp/README.md

 TODO's call out some of the work that would need to be done to finalize a production ready service.

+The code uses fmt to log to stdout for debugging purposes - this is not production code.

 Usage
 -----
+Logs are located in the service binary directory.
+There is a request log, and a debug log.

 If you are running this code under a debugger, you will want to set the TFTP client timeouts to a value greater than the defaults.
 See ```rexmt``` and ```timeouts``` values for Mac.